The Importance of Training In Enterprise Mobility

 Here are few tips and suggestions for keeping your field employees up-to-date with changes and additions you are making in your mobile application:

 Most products come pre-packed with help files and user guides, but have you ever heard of a dynamic help file that can be modified with a simple configuration?

-With ClickMobile’s Form Editor (see it in action!), context sensitive links can be assigned next to a field, a list of values, or a tab.
+With ClickMobile’s Form Editor, context sensitive links can be assigned next to a field, a list of values, or a tab.
 That means that when creating a new workflow, or adding a new field that needs to be entered as part of a specific activity– a contextual guide can be attached to it.
 Cool.

 Tip #2: Using Videos: